ZeroInfinite/azure-mobile-services-resourcebroker/readme.md

     {
     }

+Finally, add a custom route to map to this controller.
+Insert this code within the Register method of your WebApiConfig file:

+    // Create a custom route mapping the resource type into the URI.
+    var resourcesRoute = config.Routes.CreateRoute(
+         routeTemplate: "api/resources/{type}",
+         defaults: new { controller = "resources" },
+         constraints: null);

+     // Insert the ResourcesController route at the top of the collection to avoid conflicting with predefined routes. config.Routes.Insert(0, "Resources", resourcesRoute);

 ### Done! ###

 Now your Mobile Services back-end is ready to issue signed, scoped access tokens for blob and table storage.